Saurabh-12/WorkManagerAndroidExample/README.md

- # 6. Android Ping an IP Address app
+ # 6. Ping an IP Address in Android
  Ping any given ap address using android API without rooting device.

      - Ping is a network utility used to test achievable of an IP address or a host